 - Principal Investigators must assume personal responsibility for the proposal, execution of the research plan, and presentation of the results

-Member-at-Large (Chair); three Research Fellows; Dr. Earle F. Zeigler Award winner from a previous year.
+Two Members-at-Large (one of whom serves as Chair); three Research Fellows; Dr. Earle F. Zeigler Award winner from a previous year.